inyois/awesome-county/README.md

 Please review the LICENSE file for reference.
 Unless otherwise explicitly stated, all repos under County Code is subject to the LICENSE file contained herein.

+See **CA County-Code Hosted Git Repos** for Github repos created and hosted by other CA County Developers.

-Follow the links below for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a California County developer.
+See **Non-County-Code Open Source Repos** section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.

-First section outlines Github repos hosted directly in County-Code.
-Second section will provides links to non-County-Code open-source repos that have been proven valuable.
+Help us grow this list.
+See [contributing guidelines](https://github.com/inyois/awesome-county/blob/main/CONTRIBUTING.md) for details.

-## County-Code Hosted Git Repos
+## CA County-Code Hosted Git Repos
-The following repos are created and hosted by other County Developers such as yourself.
-If you would like to contribute to this list by joining the County-Code initiative, please join the [CCISDA user group](<a href="https://ccisda.org/members/groups.asp?DGPCrPg=1&DGPCrSrt=4A" target="_blank">CCISDA User Group</a>) and engage in the discussion.
+The following repos were created and hosted by other County Developers such as yourself.

 ### Basics